 \subsection{Chebfun3F Algorithm}

-Given the tensor approximation $\hat{\T}$, we obtain $\hat{f}$ by interpolating the factor matrices as described in Section~\ref{sec:CombiningTuckerChebyshev}.
+Having computed the Tucker factors $U_f$, $V_f$ and $W_f$ in Phase 2, and the core $\hat{\mathcal{C}}$ in Phase 3, we obtain $\hat{f}$ by interpolating the factor matrices as described in Section~\ref{sec:CombiningTuckerChebyshev}, Eq.~\eqref{eq:FunctionalTuckerFormat}.
 Using Chebfun~\cite{Battles04}, the columns in $U_f,V_f,W_f$ are transformed into Chebyshev interpolants.
 Following Chebfun3, we perform an accuracy verification for $\hat{f}$ by comparing its evaluations at Halton points to the original $f$.
-If the difference of the evaluations is too large, we restart the whole algorithm using a finer coarse grid.
-Additionally, we modify the ranks such that if $r_{\alpha_1} \leq 2$ we set $r_{\alpha_2} = \max(6,2r_{\alpha_2})$ and $r_{\alpha_1} = 3$ for $\alpha_1 \neq \alpha_2$.
+If the difference of the evaluations is too large, we restart the whole algorithm up to ten times using a finer coarse grid.
+Additionally, we modify the ranks such that if $r_{{\ell}_1} \leq 2$ we set $r_{{\ell}_2} = \max(6,2r_{{\ell}_2})$ and $r_{{\ell}_1} = 3$ for ${\ell}_1 \neq {\ell}_2$, and after the forth restart we set $r_{\ell}=2r_{\ell}$ for ${\ell}=1,2,3$.
 This ensures that the multilinear ranks can grow in Phase~1.
 The overall Chebfun3F algorithm is formalized in Algorithm~\ref{alg:Chebfun3F}.

 \textit{Remark.} In Chebfun3 upper bounds for the multilinear rank, polynomial degree and grid sizes are prescribed.
 The tolerances in the accuracy verification and in the ACA are initially set close to machine precision or provided by the user.
 Tolerance issues are avoided by relaxing these tolerances adaptively based on the computed function evaluations.
 In Chebfun3F, we handle these technicalities in the same manner.